 The agency, which has a rule that customer funds are required to be segregated, has been investigating the brokerage’s failure, along with the Federal Bureau of Investigation and other parties.

-MF Global Holdings, run by former Goldman Sachs Group Inc. (GS) co-chairman Jon Corzine until his Nov.
+MF Global Holdings, run by former Goldman Sachs Group Inc. (GS:US) co-chairman Jon Corzine until his Nov.
 4 resignation, filed the eighth-largest U.S. bankruptcy in October after a $6.3 billion trade on its own behalf on bonds of some of Europe’s most indebted nations led to margin calls.
 Its Chapter 11 filing listed assets of $41 billion and debt of $39.7 billion.

 Its operating unit, MF Global Inc., is liquidating under the Securities Investor Protection Act to repay customers, while the holding company is unwinding in bankruptcy to repay creditors.
 Both proceedings operate under their own trustees.